tonycarpenter21/audio-queue-demo/README.md

 When running it locally, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To deploy this to GitHub pages run: `npm run deploy`
+To deploy this to GitHub pages, make sure you have the latest packages installed and run: `npm run deploy`